AzharuddinKazi/PostOffice/README.md

 # PostOffice
-A project in C#.net for inventory management of post office
+A mini project in dot net C# for inventory management of a post office.